The Virtual Team

 In addition, these companies minimize their operating costs and maximize the profit margins.
-Additionally, the employees work in virtual teams are at advantages when it comes to working their own home, own time, and reduction of commuting costs.
+Additionally, the employees working in virtual teams are at advantages when it comes to working in their own home, own time, and reduction of commuting costs.

 Therefore, organizations should look into setting up virtual teams for different tasks whenever possible.